britive/access-broker-examples/Fortinet_FortiManager/README.md

     ✅ Check-in: Automatically log out the user (if active), delete the session, and clean up the account from FortiManager.

 🛠️ How It Works

+As per the broker yml config, these scripts should be deployed on the Britive Access Broker machine/server.
+Britive also allows saving those scripts in the Britive UI.
+Changes to yml will be required for saving and executing checkout and checkin scripts directly from the Britive UI.

 1. FortiManager_checkout.sh

     Creates a JIT user account in FortiManager using sanitized email input.